Coding-Dodo/owl-realworld-app/README.md

 # How it works

-This project is using [OWL 1.2.6](https://github.com/odoo/owl) with Rollup.js as a bundler.
+This project is using [OWL 1.4.7](https://github.com/odoo/owl) with Rollup.js as a bundler and Jest for the tests.

 The structure of the project is as follow: